 Layers at play:

 In AWS and Azure, Kublr enables self-healing on an infrastructure level via AWS’ auto-scaling groups and Azure’s VM auto-restart.
-On premise, in case of a failure, any virtual and physical machines can be easily replaced, using manual or infrastructure automation tools of choice.
+On-premises, in case of a failure, any virtual and physical machines can be easily replaced, using manual or infrastructure automation tools of choice.